Beyond the bin: Keeping Austin clean and safe this holiday season

 According to the National Waste and Recycling Association (NWRA), solid waste collection employees in the United States have the fifth highest fatality rate of any occupation.
 The holiday season brings a significant increase in traffic and, with that, a greater number of accidents involving waste collection vehicles.
 When approaching one of our vehicles, be sure to slow down and only pass when you have made eye contact with the driver and know that any other workers around the truck see you.
 For more on this, check out this video.

 Improper disposal of lithium-ion batteries can lead to fires in your bin.
 Although more common in the hot and dry summer months, the significant increase in used batteries in bins during the holiday season can also lead to fires.
-Here's a list of locations where batteries can be properly disposed of or recycled.
 Learn more about battery safety.

 Chemicals found in common household items like paint thinner, gas or diesel fuel, oil, hydraulic fluid, grease rags or brake fluid can spontaneously combust when exposed to heat.
 Not only is the fire itself dangerous for your sanitation worker, but the fumes, if inhaled, can lead to major lung damage.
 These chemicals are considered household hazardous waste and should be dropped off for proper disposal at our Recycle & Reuse Drop-Off Center located at 2514 Business Center Drive.